Bali, Java, Sulawesi... Which island to choose in Indonesia?

 What we love less

-⚠️ Borneo is a huge island with complex logistics and long distances
+⚠️ Borneo is huge: complex logistics and long distances

 ⚠️ Requires time and flexibility

-Perfect for those dreaming of slow adventure wild nature incredible wildlife and timeless moments.
+Those dreaming of slow adventure, dense nature, wildlife and timeless moments.

 {{cta-sumatra}}